alexjohnj/geographyas/_posts/population/2012-01-07-fertility-rates.md

 #### Level Of Healthcare

-- Improvements in health care, sanitation & diet lead to a drop in infant mortality rate e.g The Demographic Republic of Congo has a total fertility rate of 6.91 and 0.088 doctors per 1000 people.
+- Improvements in health care, sanitation & diet lead to a drop in infant mortality rate e.g. The Demographic Republic of Congo has a total fertility rate of 6.91 and 0.088 doctors per 1000 people.
-- Availability of contraceptives for couples with knowledge and desire to use it e.g Rwanda, where 10% of women practice modern methods of family planning and where the total fertility rate is 5.12.
+- Availability of contraceptives for couples with knowledge and desire to use it e.g. Rwanda, where 10% of women practice modern methods of family planning and where the total fertility rate is 5.12.
 In Brazil, 70% of women practice modern methods of family planning and the total fertility rate is 2.21.

 #### Level Of Education

-- In some countries, access to healthcare and education may be limited e.g Afghanistan, total fertility rate of 7.7 with 0.17 doctors per 1000 & a female literacy rate of 13%.
+- In some countries, access to healthcare and education may be limited e.g. Afghanistan, total fertility rate of 7.7 with 0.17 doctors per 1000 & a female literacy rate of 13%.
 - Higher female literacy rates lead to improved knowledge of birth control, more opportunities for employment and more choice.
 This may lead to lower fertility rates.

 ---